Sins of Excess

 Summary

-For the Spanish colonizers of Mexico in the sixteenth century, “excess” encompassed a multitude of sins, including idolatry and magic.
-In Sins of Excess, Anderson Hagler uses the language of excess to examine how the colonizers of New Spain conflated cultural diversity into a superficially homogeneous whole.
-Hagler suggests that deploying excess and its derivatives influenced how Spanish colonists vi…
+For the Spanish colonizers of Mexico in the sixteenth century, the concept of ‘excess’ - even the word itself - covered a multitude of sins, including idolatry and magic.
+In Sins of Excess, Anderson Hagler uses the language of excess as a lens for examining how the colonizers of New Spain conflated cultural diversity into a superficially - and usefully - homogeneous whole under the pejorative umbrella of excess in its many forms.
+In this way, Hagler suggests, deploying excess and its derivati…

 Book Details